timothyb0912/presentations/visuals/checking-meets-dissertation/2021-08-31_checking-meets-dissertation-outline.md

 - Usage of custom link functions of any kind appears low.
 - Trees not used with any general econometric interpretations.
-- Causal graphical models not being widely used and investigated.
+- (Latent) Causal graphical models not being widely used and investigated.

 ---